UIUC-SINE/uiuc-sine.github.io/README.md

     git commit -m "added a new report" git push

+The website takes a few minutes to update, so you may want to consider [building locally](https://github.com/UIUC-SINE/uiuc-sine.github.io#building-the-site-locally).

 ## Adding Reports

 Put reports in `reports/[name]/my_report.md` or `reports/[name]/my_report/` for a collection of files.